dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

 * Monterey 12.5 with OC82 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing].
 Do note that while this is an older OpenCore, OpenCore is a breeze to update using a tool called OCAT - OpenCore Aux Tools.
+Please note OC81 is included in this zipfile.

 **Hardware**

 * Asrock B660M-HDV with BIOS 5.05 3/29/22 **If your BIOS works, don't update it.**
-* Later versions of the BIOS (namely, 8.01) do work for me, but require some fiddling of the OC config files.  **I do not recommend flashing BIOS once you've gotten a stable machine.**  I have had significant slowdowns in MacOS since upgrading from 5.05 to 8.01, losing literally 50% of my speed in GeekBench, and I cannot clearly see a reason, in spite of testing with many different EFI combinations.
-Do not upgrade BIOS unless you're willing to accept the risk of issues and slowdowns.**
+* Later versions of the BIOS (namely, 8.01) do work for me, but require some fiddling of the OC config files - and significantly cut my CPU speed.  **I do not recommend flashing BIOS once you've gotten a stable machine.**  I have had significant slowdowns in MacOS since upgrading from 5.05 to 8.01, losing literally 50% of my speed in GeekBench, and I cannot clearly see a reason, in spite of testing with many different EFI combinations.
+Do not upgrade BIOS unless you're willing to accept the risk of issues and slowdowns.
-* But it works at full speed in Windows...
+* ....but it works at full speed in Windows.
 * Intel i5-12400F
-* AMD RX 5700 GPU [An AMD GPU is required regardless of which 12th gen CPU you use]
+* AMD RX 5700 GPU or AMD RX 6800XT GPU  [An AMD GPU is required regardless of which 12th gen CPU you use, no exceptions]
+  * Most typical, RX470, RX480, RX570, RX580, RX590, Vega 56, Vega 64, RX 5700, RX6600, RX6600XT, RX6800, RX6800XT, RX6900XT will all work.
+Some other variants (some RX560, for example) will work also, but you should google for more details before buying.

 * 64GB RAM PC3200 [2 x 32GB DIMMs]
 * 2TB NVME [ADATA 8200 Pro]
 * Corsair RM650x